eyho-cao/FATE-DOM-SERVANT-ROLLER/README.md

 # FATE-DOM-SERVANT-ROLLER
-Simple program to compile and distribute random servants to players
+Simple program to compile and distribute random servants to players for the tabletop game: FATE/DOMINATION